frontendweekly/virga/11ty/posts/2020-03-04-tools-i-use-to-build-virga.md

 I like color.
 So I have [Sip](https://sipapp.io/) and [Spectrum](http://www.eigenlogik.com/spectrum/mac).
 The former is a color picker app though I love its color contrast ability for it.
 The latter is a color scheme design app.

 My default browser is [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).
-I've made the switch from Chrome from this year and I only go back to Chrome when I need to do some serious performance audit.
+I've made the switch from Chrome from this year, and I only go back to Chrome when I need to do some serious performance audit.

 ## Web Tools